 The Centers for Medicare & Medicaid Services (CMS), the federal agency that runs Medicare, monitors the quality of care Medicare health plans provide.
-One way CMS does this is by asking people with Medicare about their health see if the care their health plan provides is keeping them as healthy as possible.
+One way CMS does this is to ask people with Medicare about their health-to see if the care their health plan provides keeps them as healthy as possible.

-CMS is conducting a survey called the "Medicare Health Outcomes Survey."
-This survey asks about your physical and mental health and how it has changed over time.
+CMS conducts a survey called the "Medicare Health Outcomes Survey."
+This survey asks about your physical and mental health.
 Your name was randomly selected for the survey.
-For some health plans that have fewer enrollees, all members with Medicare are being asked to participate.
+(For some health plans that have fewer enrollees, all members with Medicare are asked to participate.)

 Please take the time to fill out this questionnaire and return it to us in the postage-paid envelope.
 If you choose to participate, CMS may ask you to take the survey again in two years.
-CMS will compare results from both surveys to see how well your health plan is maintaining or improving the health and well-being of its members over time.
-The results will be used to improve the quality of care that people with Medicare receive.
+CMS will compare results from both surveys to see how well your health plan maintains or improves the health and well-being of its members over time.
+The results will be used to improve the quality of care for people with Medicare.